We’re fluent in healthcare. Now you can be too.

 How Solace can help

-A Solace advocate can help patients and families understand living wills, facilitate conversations with doctors, and ensure that care teams have the right documents on file.
+A Solace end-of-life advocate can help patients and families understand living wills, facilitate conversations with doctors, and ensure that care teams have the right documents on file.
 If a patient’s wishes change, an advocate can assist in updating their medical directives.